 Looking for more practical information about raising your hypermobile child?

 Read The JointSmart Child Series: Parents of Young Hypermobile Children Can Feel More Empowered and Confident Today! to learn how my new e-book will build your confidence and give you strategies that make your child safer and more independent…today!
-I include a brief preview on positioning principles every parent should know.
+The above link includes a brief preview on positioning principles every parent of a child with hyper mobility should know.
 You can find a read-only download on Amazon and a printable and click-through version on Your Therapy Source.